 One of the best aspects of a boxing workout is that it can happen almost anywhere.
-Unlike tennis, basketball or hockey, that all require very specific playing fields or courts, boxing training can happen in many different settings.
+Unlike other sports that require very specific playing fields or courts, boxing training can happen in many different settings.

-Of course, if you are sparring, you need the right equipment to protect your hands and face, but a ring isn't really required and you can get by with a minimal amount of bags.
-So the costs of opening, starting and maintaining a gym can be fairly inexpensive.
-As a result, many gyms today, officially registered USA Boxing Gyms and otherwise, are set up in homes, basements, garages and backyards across the country.
+If you are sparring, obviously you need the right equipment to protect your hands and face, but a ring isn't really required and you can get by with a minimal amount of bags.
+With this in mind, the costs of opening, starting and maintaining a gym can be fairly inexpensive.
+Many gyms today (officially registered USA Boxing Gyms and otherwise) are set up in homes, basements, garages and backyards across the country.
 Some coaches choose to avoid the traditional gym setting, not only because of the costs of overhead and the headaches of running a full-fledged business, but as much for the convenience of having the gym as close to home as possible.
-That way more time can be spent training, not packing up gear and commuting.
+With a location closer to home, more time can be spent training instead of packing up gear and commuting.

-Training from home isn't exclusive to fighters just starting out, pursuing it only for fitness or amateurs boxers either.
-There have been many professional fighters through the years who have chosen to keep their training headquarters right in their backyards...literally.
+Training from home isn't exclusive to fighters just starting out, those pursuing it only for fitness or just for amateur boxers either.
+There have been many professional fighters throughout the years who have chosen to keep their training headquarters right in their backyards... literally.

 Aside from the benefits of anonymity, close proximity and freedom from extraneous noise that you get from training close to home, there are a few pitfalls that can work against you if you're not aware and don’t take the proper precautions to avoid them.